neodiogenes/toolc/README.md

     (once developed we will add the email server credentials to this as well.
 Note the "from" address has to be verified if using Amazon SES)

-4. Deploy the jar file to your EBS instance (Upload and Deploy)
+4. Deploy the jar file to your EBS instance (Upload and Deploy).
+The spring application will create the database the first time it is run.

 ## Running unit tests